Utaro Hashimoto

 Utaro Hashimoto (橋本 宇太郎, Hashimoto Utarō) was a 9-dan professional Go player.

 Biography

 Hashimoto became a pro in 1922 when he was 15.
 He won the Honinbō 3 times before finally reaching 9p in 1954.
 He founded the Kansai Ki-in in 1950.

+His opponent was Iwamoto Kaoru in the so-called 'Atomic Bomb Game', played Aug.
+4-6 in the outskirts of Hiroshima and interrupted by the dropping of the first atomic bomb before being resumed.